When it comes to reporting some statistics by group in SQL, we will

 There are four popular aggregate functions in SQL:

-adds together all the values in a numeric columnNULL
+SUMadds together all the values in a numeric columnNULLis treated as0.

 2